TheXorog/BeatRecorder/README.md

    1. **If you want to use BSDataPuller instead of beatsaber-http-status, set `Mod` to `datapuller` and change the `BeatSaberPort` to the port that datapuller uses (Default: `2946`)**
 4. After configuring, close notepad and check if the applications starts up.
 5. Profit

-## OBSControl not connecting?

-**AVG Antivirus is known to cause all kinds of issues** with connection-related things.
-(Credit to `Arro#6969` to help me discover this issue! <3)

-If you have AVG Antivirus installed, please uninstall it and find a better antivirus solution.

-If you ruled out your antivirus (through uninstalling it or deactivating it's protection), just create an issue or join my Discord like mentioned before.

-## Notable differences between beatsaber-http-status and BSDataPuller

-Any difference that affects the way OBSControl works will be documented here.
-Found more differences?
-You can create an issue with a detailed description.

-* Accuracy Calculation with BSDataPuller is based in your current progress instead of the whole song

 ## Config Help